Accelerating first-principles molecular-dynamics thermal conductivity calculations for complex systems: Results and discussion

-We begin by applying the noise reduction techniques to the HFACF itself.
+We begin by applying the noise-reduction techniques to the HFACF itself.
 Since we do not expect ionic transport, it is reasonable to neglect the convective component \cite{Nagoya2022, Zhang2023}.
 This exclusion leads to a substantial reduction in noise without drastically affecting the resulting integral.
 Gauge fixing, as defined in equation~\eqref{e_gauge}, has an even more pronounced effect on reducing the high frequency noise, seen especially well in the conductivity integral at low correlation times in Figure~\ref{f_spectral_discussion}.
-However, neither of these techniques affect the low-frequency oscillations of the thermal conductivity integral substantially.
+As another noise-reduction technique, we additionally employed a moving average on either the mirrored HFACF or its integral.
+The averaging window was chosen based on the inverse lowest frequency peak in the vibrational density of states (VDOS) as suggested by Knoop et al.\cite{knoop_ab_2022}.
+We computed the VDOS from the velocity autocorrelation function of one of the molecular-dynamics simulations which is shown in Figure~\ref{SI-f_vdos_ZB}, where the lowest peak was identified at \SI{0.2578}{\tera\hertz}.
+In Figure~\ref{f_spectral_discussion}, we clearly see that for the smoothened HFACF the values close to $t=0$ are too dominant to extract meaningful information beyond a mere observation of the window width of \SI{38.8}{\pico\second}.
+However, for the thermal conductivity integral, almost all visible high frequency noise was successfully removed by this smoothening procedure.
+Despite this, none of these techniques reduce the low-frequency oscillations of the thermal conductivity integral substantially.

-This becomes even more clear when analyzing the power spectrum of the heat flux shown in Figure~\ref{f_spectral_discussion}c.
-There it is evident that the spectrum in the low-frequency region essentially stays the same regardless of whether or not the convective part of the flux is discarded or gauge fixing is utilized.
-These noise reduction techniques drastically reduce the magnitude of the high-frequency peaks but do not lead to beneficial effects regarding the low-frequency noise, which is the primary issue when converging the thermal conductivity.
+This becomes even clearer when analyzing the power spectrum of the heat flux shown in Figure~\ref{f_spectral_discussion}c.
+There, it is evident that the spectrum in the low-frequency region essentially stays the same regardless of whether or not the convective part of the flux is discarded or gauge fixing is utilized.
+These noise-reduction techniques drastically reduce the magnitude of the high-frequency peaks but do not lead to beneficial effects regarding the low-frequency noise, which is the primary issue when converging the thermal conductivity.
 Due to its simplicity, we will always discard the convective flux in the results going forward.

 The primary function of cepstral analysis is to treat precisely this low-frequency region where the denoising techniques fail.
 To illustrate the effectiveness of this approach, we refer to Figure~\ref{f_cepstral_at_work}, where we illustrate the thermal conductivity evaluation procedure for the ZB nanowire.
 The low-frequency power spectrum in Figure~\ref{f_cepstral_at_work}a features the actual conductivity value from $S(\nu=0)$, which is the same as the solution for the direct integral before denoising the spectrum.
 As only the low-frequency region is of interest, Ercole et al. \cite{ercole_accurate_2017,ercole_sportran_2022} suggest setting a frequency cutoff after the first prominent feature in the spectrum.
 However, since we do not include the convective contribution causing the higher frequency features, we set the cutoff to a relatively low value of \SI{0.5}{\tera\hertz}.